Development

 Extra: Many MEDC’s have corruption issues, how do they overcome this barrier?

-Background briefing: Barriers to development
+Background briefing: Corruption

 Use a country example to illustrate your response to each of the following questions.